-Books: one in print and others under consideration—an easy introduction to ctLow Photographic art, and also a great gift.
+- Books: one in print and others under consideration—an easy introduction to ctLow Photographic art.
 The Books page includes other small items such as 5x7" prints and greeting cards.

 A few portraiture clients, from sessions formal and impromptu, have kindly allowed me to display their photographs.
 Thank you to them!

 People feel uniformly pleased with their decision to have a dedicated portrait session.
 As with many other things, the right time to do it is immediately (and periodically thereafter).

 Cell phones and friends are good to have, and often produce great photographs and wonderful memories.
 I do that too ... in my personal life.
 In the studio or on location, customers consistently find good value, great images, and a transformative experience, when they set aside a little time to have a portrait-session.
 Just do it!
 Call me.

 Check out the Rates section.
 A one-hour session would be usual.

 If you would like your portrait exhibited here, please let me know.

 You name it!

 This can be anything.
 Some examples:

 - What about the view from your house?